 - Root vegetables

-It’s fascinating that our health is dependent not only upon victualing ourselves but upon alimenting other living microorganisms inside us, it signifies future strategies to target and treats chronic diseases, including brain health.
+It’s fascinating that our health depends not only on victualing ourselves but upon alimenting other living microorganisms inside us.
+It signifies future strategies to target and treats chronic diseases, including brain health.

 As humans, we all need to adopt a greater appreciation for the microbes inside us.
-The incidental war we have waged on bacteria over the last century has led to bacterial extinction and sparked an epidemic of modern plagues.
-We all have the responsibility and the potential not only to revive Ilya Michnikov’s scientific inventions that were lost in time but also to adopt his desire for a healthy human and microbial life.
+Over the last century, the incidental war we have waged on bacteria has led to bacterial extinction and sparked an epidemic of modern plagues.
+We all have the responsibility and the potential to revive Ilya Michnikov’s scientific inventions that were lost in time and adopt his desire for a healthy human and microbial life.

-Whether it’s by educating ourselves on the perils and benefits of C-sections, restricting nonessential utilization of antibiotic or by adopting a gut-friendly diet and lifestyle.
-We can all support the life of microbes that we have evolved to live alongside.
-We can all contribute to this fight worth fighting for our own health, but more importantly, for future generations’ health by restoring the relationship between microbes and man.
+By educating ourselves on the perils and benefits of C-sections, restricting nonessential antibiotic utilization, or adopting a gut-friendly diet and lifestyle, we can all support the life of microbes we have evolved to live alongside.
+We can all contribute to this fight worth fighting for our health, but more importantly, for future generations’ health by restoring the relationship between microbes and man.